amisroilov/linux/README.rst

 * Code of Conduct: Documentation/process/code-of-conduct.rst
 * License: See COPYING

-Documentation can be built with make htmldocs or viewed online at: https://www.kernel.org/doc/html/latest/
+Documentation can be built with `make htmldocs` or viewed online at: https://www.kernel.org/doc/html/latest/

-Who Are You?
+What's my role?
 ============

 Find your role below: